Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Example Spin Systems

-After our discussion in the last section, we now consider a more experimentally relevant case where $H_{AB} = H_{OAT}$.
-We optimize the spin squeezing in subsystem $A$ with the three Hamiltonians in Eq.~\eqref{H_list}.
+We now consider a more experimentally relevant case where $H_{AB} = H_{OAT}$.
+We optimize the spin squeezing in subsystem A with the three Hamiltonians in Eq.~\eqref{H_list}.
 The subspace spanned by $\{ \ket{e_0},\ket{e_1}\}$ is no longer preserved by $H_{AB}$, so we study the dynamics numerically.
-The results are shown in Fig.~\ref{fig:4q_OAT} for a total system of four qubits (two qubits on A and two on B).
+The results are shown in Fig.~\ref{fig:4q_OAT} for a total system of four qubits (two qubits in A and two in B).
 Since the evolution under $H_{OAT}$ is periodic we only show the evolution of half a period, that is $0\leq \Omega t \leq \pi/2$.
-For all choices of $H_A$, below $S_{AB} \sim 0.6$ there exists a one-to-one relation between $\text{min}(\xi_{A}^2)$ and $S_{L,AB}$.
-The similar performances of these Hamiltonians are consistent with the fact that for a subsystem of two qubits, all these Hamiltonians describe very similar dynamics (see Fig.~\ref{fig:AppB} in \hyperref[AppB]{Appendix B}).
+For all choices of $H_A$, below $S_{L,AB} \sim 0.6$ there exists a one-to-one relation between $\text{min}(\xi_{A}^2)$ and $S_{L,AB}$.
+The similar performances of these Hamiltonians are consistent with the fact that for a subsystem of two qubits, all these Hamiltonians describe very similar dynamics.